 It was really lovely but it was also quite strange because we filmed in the middle of summer!
 It is a Christmas film so there were Christmas trees and it was really hot because we had to wear thick jumpers and tights!
 It was lovely though and they were really nice people to work with.

 She was Kurt’s granddaughter and she was very sweet.
 I think she brought a bit of fun and light into the show because Wallander is quite a dark and mysterious drama.

 What was your first acting experience and when did you know you wanted to do this professionally?

 My first acting experience was playing Young Polly in Hetty Feather and it was very exciting.
-I think I knew I wanted to do it professionally after I saw Matilda for the first time and I’d said to Mum, “I want to be Matilda”!
+I think I knew I wanted to do it professionally after I saw the Royal Shakespeare Company’s Matilda The Musical for the first time and I’d said to Mum, “I want to be Matilda”!
 I then started singing lessons when I was six, just for a bit of fun, and then my singing teacher said that we should look for an agent.
 We looked around for a bit and then we found an agency.
 We went up on the Monday to meet them and they said they’d like to represent me, and the next day we got a call for a casting for the role of Young Polly in Hetty Feather.
 I went along the following day and my granny took me as Mum was at work, and the following day I was cast!

 How do you prepare for auditions and learning scripts?

 Firstly, when I’m sent the script, I get a description of what the character’s like.
 I usually do a bit of research on her and see how she behaves and what she looks like.
 If it’s based on a book, I will watch videos of the author and see what they wanted that girl to have the image of.
 I’ll then read the script through a couple of times and learn it scene by scene, so I’ll learn one scene and once that’s done, I’ll move onto the next one and I’ll just keep going until I’ve learnt it.

 Have you had chance to film outside of the UK and for what productions?